 Try Steaming Your Face

 At-home remedies like facial steaming with a facial tea that contains a mix of antioxidant, anti-inflammatory, exfoliating or oil-controlling ingredients may be helpful in treating milia and unclogging pores because it helps loosen and remove dead skin cells and debris.
-A nourishing tea-infused steam like Fig & Yarrow Winter Herbal Steam ($26) or Skin Owl Marigold Glow Beauty Steam ($48) delivers beauty benefits straight into your pores.
-The mix of herbs and botanicals can combat oiliness and soften skin while giving you a relaxing dose of aromatherapy.
+Dr. Dennis Gross Pro Facial Steamer ($149) helps clarify pores.
+Mixing herbs and botanicals into your steaming practice with blends like Slow North’s Herbal Facial Steam ($18) can combat oiliness and soften skin while giving you a relaxing dose of aromatherapy.
 “Things like aloe, pomegranate peel powder, castor oil or sandalwood and rose water paste can help,” says Dr. Gladstein.
 “These may not be ‘magic potions,’ but they will keep your skin smooth, which is helpful in dealing with milia.
 It usually takes multiple approaches to produce the best results.”

 A Doctor Can Help